sib-swiss/shell-scripting-training/exercises/instructions/exercises_2.md

 ### 🔮 Additional Task: detect missing arguments

-Try to improve the script so that it can also detect when a single argument (instead of 2) is passed, and **provide a more custom error message** depending on whether a single argument or both arguments are missing.
+Try to improve the script so that it **provides a more custom error message** depending on whether a single argument or both arguments are missing.

 <br>